 Yet he was very popular for awhile as a daytime leading man, which astounded me because he flounced around the Canal Fulton stage like a drama queen.
 One reason given for his dismissal from “Another World” was that he behaved like a diva.
 I believe it.

 As for his on-camera love interest, Courtney had a real-life husband during most of the years she worked with Reinholt.
+Neither had a career outside of the daytime soaps.
+She died in 2010, he died in 2013.

-I had no interest in interviewing him at Canal Fulton.
+I had no interest in interviewing Reinholt at Canal Fulton.
 Frankly, I didn’t think his acting career would lead anywhere.
 The one performer from that theater who did seem headed for bigger things was a young character actor named Eldon Quick, who went to California in the mid-’60s and found work in several prime time television series, including "M*A*S*H," though his last credit, in 1986, was for a few episodes of “The Young and the Restless.”

 ONE OF THE FEW interviews set up to promote a daytime soap was with actor Dana Andrews in 1969.
 I had talked to him years earlier about his move from the big screen to the small, and his hopes for a weekly series (which didn’t pan out).
 The second interview was in connection with an NBC soap opera called “Bright Promise,” which ran about two years.